gwilly84/cesg2025-nep-analysis/data_sources.md

 # 📊 Data Sources: CESG 2025 NEP Panel

-This analysis draws entirely on **publicly available data** from:
+This project draws entirely on **publicly available data** from:

 - Statistics Canada (StatCan)
 - U.S. Federal Reserve Economic Data (FRED)

-These datasets form the basis of the panel used to evaluate the economic impact of the National Energy Program (NEP) on Alberta from 1975–1990.
+These datasets form the foundation of the panel used to evaluate the economic impact of the National Energy Program (NEP) on Alberta from 1975 to 1990.

 ---